cpetrich/counterfeit_DS18B20/README.md

 ### Family H: Different ADC
 ***Obtained neither chips nor probes in 2019.
 Obtained a single chip in 2024***

 *This family was added to the list in 2024.
-The one sample I got was part of a "batch" of sensors labeled HT18B20.
+The one sample I got was part of a "batch" of sensors labeled HT18B20: they were Tape & Reel packaged, and this one sensors was different than the others.
 So, if you don't want to know what you're getting, ask for a HT18B20.*

 * ROM patterns \[5\]: 28-tt-tt-tt-tt-tt-tt-crc (difficult to say based on one sample)
 * Scratchpad register ``<byte 6> = 0x0C`` at power up, and ``<byte 6> = 0x10 – (<byte 0> & 0x0f)`` after temperature conversion, \[5\].